When request come from client to the server a lot of operation is

 Save configuration as XML file

-Where we need to provide the file name and location.
-If we want, we can set a password to encrypt the XML file.
+can set a password to encrypt the XML file.
 Below is a part of that XML:

 Location ="inherited:/LM/W3SVC/AppPools/StateServerAppPool"